ytbryan/emd/README.md

 ## Benefits
 1. Reuse markdown through out Rails and even Jekyll Projects
-1. Allow copywriters to be involved in building your rails content easily
+1. Allow copywriters & marketers to be involved in building your content easily
-1. Markdown is allow you to focus on the content instead of the structure.
+1. Allows you to focus on the content instead of the webpage structure.

 ## Example repo